Key takeaways

 What eIDAS compliance looks like in practice

-eIDAS compliance is choosing the right signature type.
-It also depends on how documents are created, signed, stored, and validated over time.
-This is where many real-world workflows start to break down.
+eIDAS compliance isn't just choosing the right signature type.
+It depends on how documents are created, signed, stored, and validated over time.
+This is where most real-world workflows start to break down.

 - Documents are generated in one tool and signed in another, breaking traceability